novemberkilo/ink-blot-middleman-source/source/2014/05/25/json-finders.html.markdown

 based on their JSON attributes.
 This post covers the use of JSON functions available in Postgres v9.3 to achieve this.

-Say you have an Order class that contains a JSON blob that describes the product that the order relates to:
+Suppose you have an Order class, containing a JSON blob that describes the product that the order relates to:

     # == Schema Information